 Information about boston-east.tif is displayed in the Image Sources list and shows that it has a Massachusetts Mainland Zone coordinate system and an 800 x 800 pixel image dimension.

 4.Choose ECW from the Format drop-down list and click the Add Image Source button.
+(Note: ECW is not currently available on Apple Silicon machines)

 5.Navigate to the tutorial data folder, choose boston-west.ecw, and click Open.